cusbg/MolArt/docs/README.md

 #### Custom sequence and sequence-structure mapping

-MolArt is able to handle situations when a user wants to visualize a sequence which is not available in UniProt or wants to visualize structures where the sequence-structure mapping is not available in Protein API.
+MolArt is able to handle situations when a user wants to visualize
+- a sequence which is not available in UniProt
+- PDB structures where the sequence-structure mapping is not available in Protein API
+- structures which are not in PDB

 ###### User-provided sequence-structure mapping